 Cirrus Clouds to Warm early Mars

 Using clouds to warm early Mars is another idea that is considered in warm early Mars simulations.
 Urata and Toon (2013) have argued that cirrus cloud decks composed of 10-micron (or larger) sized cloud particles could have warmed the Red Planet.
-We (Ramirez and Kasting, 2017) have shown that cirrus cloud decks could indeed have warmed early Mars but only at extremely high cloud fractions exceeding 75% and if cloud parameters are chosen optimally.
+We (Ramirez and Kasting, 2017) had originally shown that cirrus cloud decks could indeed have warmed early Mars but only at extremely high cloud fractions exceeding 75% and if cloud parameters are chosen optimally.
+I later showed that cirrus cloud fractions as low as 50%, with the addition of hydrogen, can provide warm conditions for early Mars although such cloud fractions are still unrealistically high (Ramirez, 2017).

 The value in studying Earth to learn more about other planets cannot be overstated.
 In Kopparapu and Ramirez et al. (2013), we calculate the inner edge to be precariously close to Earth’s orbit (0.99 AU).
 However, we had assumed fully-saturated atmospheres, which overestimates water vapor absorption for Earth.
 In our most recent work (Ramirez et al., 2014b), we utilize a more realistic relative humidity distribution to address whether or not Earth is truly susceptible to either a moist or runaway greenhouse.